-Boat 3 - ARTFUL

-ARTFUL continues construction in the Devonshire Dock Hall at Barrow-in-Furness.
-A delay in supply of key Nuclear Steam Raising Plant components and a shortfall in volume of construction and outfit work completed against the plan prevented Core Load and Launch from being achieved against the baseline milestones.
-Core Load eventually completed in September 2013 and preparations are in hand for ARTFUL to exit the Devonshire Dock Hall and enter the water in May 2014.
-Exit Barrow is scheduled to occur approximately 12 months after Launch with the submarine undertaking a focussed sea trials package prior to Operational Handover in autumn 2015.
-ARTFUL was formally named on 20 September 2013.
+Boat 3 ARTFUL continues construction in the Devonshire Dock Hall at Barrow-in-Furness.
+A delay in supply of key Nuclear Steam Raising Plant components and a shortfall in volume of construction and outfit work againt the plan has prevented scheduled Core Load from being achieved.
+A number of performance improvement activities have been put in place by the contractor to ensure that the programme remains on track to achieve Operational Handover in 2015.